Wondering if there are fun things to do in Lake Havasu in Winter?

 4. Beach at Lake Havasu – Best way to enjoy the water without a boat

-A beach day is a great way to experience Lake Havasu without a boat plus it’s a free thing to do.
+A beach day is a great way to experience the lake without a boat plus it’s a free thing to do in Lake Havasu City.

 Free beach access is available in Lake Havasu City Arizona at Rotary Park and London Bridge Park.